nevermade/jobsity/README.md

 You should get the results like the video.

-To check that table was populated from the process you need to go to Snowflake:
+To check that table was created and has data you can visit this url in snowflake:

 https://app.snowflake.com/us-east-1/nkb53754/data/databases/JOBSITY/schemas/TRIPS/